FidelElie/FiDev/apps/home/src/content/music/2018-07-29/nines-crop-circle.md

     favourite: true
 date: '2018-07-29T00:00:00.000Z'
 ---
-I finally managed to listen to Nines' newest project and from first impressions  I've got to say overall I like a lot of his bars but I think that it is not my cup of tea.
+I finally managed to listen to Nines' newest project and from first impressions: overall, I like a lot of his bars but I think that it is not my cup of tea.
 I think it was because overall what hes saying is a lot of the same, but the best thing about the album is how he says it.
 With bars like:

-> Revolver in your face, call it views from the 6
+:lyrics[Revolver in your face, call it views from the 6][Trapstar:2hhRjGunbvS00NfZd7eofa]
-- taken from Trapstar - Crop Circle

 Nines definitely has some heat to spit, but I think with the combination of the lackluster hooks and the production on some of the song not really getting me jumping.
 I expected a bit more from it.
-This being said there are some songs on this album that I are definitely straight flames all the way through.
-So as result I am definitely going to listen to a bit more and see if my mind changes.
+This being said there are some songs on this album that are straight flames all the way through.
+So as a result, I am definitely going to listen to a bit more and see if my mind changes.